 When you are ready to make your pasty, whisk together the flour, salt, and sugar.
 Cut the vegetable shortening into cubes and sprinkle over the flour.
 Use a fork or a pastry cutter to slice the shorting into the flour.

 Keep on forking the pastry until you reach a crumbly consistency like this.
-Now drizzle the non-dairy milk over top, and use the fork to continue to mix the dough.
+Now drizzle the plant-based milk over top, and use the fork to continue to mix the dough.

-When the non-dairy milk is mixed in and everything comes together like this, you are good to go.
-Don’t over mix.
+When the plant-based milk is mixed in and everything comes together like this, you are good to go.
+Don't over mix.

-Roughly gather your dough into a ball and put it in the center of the floured towel.
+Roughly gather the dough into a ball and put it in the center of the floured towel.